tobinquadros/.vim/README.md

 # Overview:

-My dotfiles got too bloated to be portable, this is a fairly lightweight config & plugin installer for Vim on various operating systems.
+My dotfiles got too bloated to be portable, this is a fairly light-weight config & plugin installer for Vim on various operating systems.
 It uses Vundle for plugins, and a bash script to install, that's about it.

 ## On MacOSX, Ubuntu, CentOS: